rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 vnoremap <BACKSPACE> <nop>
 ```
 - This trade-off turns the navigation easier and ubiquitous and makes even more sense when using Colemak.

+#### Accentuation
+- Using the lower layer, we can type `, ', ", ~ and ^ as independent symbols, while in the left side of the raise layer, we can find these keycodes as accents.
+I had to program some macros in qmk to make it work this way though.
+- For example, considering qwerty, holding my left thumb + tapping s + releasing the thumb + tapping c, gives me 'c, while holding my right thumb + tapping f + tapping c, gives me ç.
+The same goes for the other accents.

 ### Special Keys